naxhh/jenkins-php-docker/README.md

 Saddly you just can't run the docker image and start working.
 You need to clone this repo.
 This is because the Jenkins image sets a volume for the jenkins home folder.
 And you will need to add the php template to that folder.

-- Clone this repo.
+- Clone this repo where you want.
 Like: /var/docker/jenkins-php-docker
+- Or you can just copy the files from the [repo]
 - - Give `rwx` rights for the `jenkins` user in that folder
-- Build the docker image `docker build -t jenkins-php .`
-- Run the image `docker run -d -P -v /var/docker/jenkins-php-docker:/var/jenkins_home:rw jenkins-php`
+- Run the image `docker run -d -P -v /var/docker/jenkins-php-docker:/var/jenkins_home:rw naxhh/jenkins-php-docker`

 Docker exposes the port `8080` so just go to `http://<yourip>:8080`